lionel-/freetypeharfbuzz/cran-comments.md

-This release should fix the Solaris build.
+This release fixes the M1 build.
+Other warnings from auxiliary checks are not fixed.
+They will be fixed for R 4.1 as discussed.

 ## Test environments

 * local OS X install, R release
-* local Solaris install, R 3.3
 * ubuntu 12.04 (on travis-ci), R 3.2, oldrel, release and devel
 * win-builder (devel and release)
 * r-hub platforms